How to Start a Fundraiser: Complete Guide to Creating Successful Fundraising Campaigns

 Step 5: The Follow-Through: Thanking Donors & Reporting Impact

-The campaign isn't over when you hit your goal.
+Your fundraiser isn't over when you hit your fundraising goal.
 The final phase is arguably the most important for building long-term trust and turning a first-time donor into a lifelong supporter.
-This is your opportunity to demonstrate your gratitude and prove that their trust was well-placed.
+This is your opportunity to demonstrate your gratitude and prove that their trust in your fundraiser was well-placed.

 More Than Just a Receipt: How to Thank Donors Meaningfully